mjhea0/thinkful-mentor/regex/primer.md

 24
 ```

-But what happens if we don't know *exactly* what we're looking for, such as a 10-digit phone number.
+In the above case we know exactly what we're loooking for.
+But what happens if we don't?
+Such as a 10-digit phone number.
 In that case, we only know that the pattern is an integer, with 10-digits (that may or may not be seperated by a dash or some other character).
 This is the perfect use case for regex:

 ```sh
 >>> import re